The Angel and the Gambler: Synopsis

 It is the first Iron Maiden single to feature a video as a B-side.
-It is also the first Iron Maiden single to use the band's alternate logo with the extended ends of the "R", "M", and both "N's" removed.
-This variant would be used on all future singles until 2010's "El Dorado".
-The singles includes two audio tracks recorded live at Kåren, Gothenburg, Sweden in 1995 on The X Factour, their tour in support of The X Factor.
+The single includes two audio tracks recorded live at Kåren, Gothenburg, Sweden, in 1995 on The X Factour, their tour in support of The X Factor.

-At 9 minutes and 56 seconds in length, it was the band's longest single at the time and the only one to exceed the 8-minute mark, until it was surpassed by the 18-minute "Empire of the Clouds", released 18 years later as the second single from their 2015 album The Book of Souls.

-To support the single with more airplay, the band also released a music video, which featured the shortened version of the song.
-In an almost Star Wars fashion, the video features an entirely computer-generated world filled with aliens of varying appearance.
-The concept for the video, particularly Blaze walking into the bar with a brown hat and a long jacket were taken from concept art designed for the Somewhere in Time album, specifically the single "Stranger in a Strange Land".
+The band also released a music video, which featured a shortened version of the song.
+The video features an entirely computer-generated world filled with aliens of varying appearance.

 The single was released in four parts: CD part 1 contains a poster, with the "Virtual XI Fixture List 1998" on one side and the band posing in Maiden football gear with some of their favourite players on the other side.
 CD part 2 contains three double-sided cards with the musicians posing in Maiden football gear and also has a shortened version of "The Angel and the Gambler".
-The third was a 7" picture disc and the fourth was a CD maxi-single with both b-side live tracks on it.
+The third was a 7-inch picture disc and the fourth was a CD maxi-single with both B-side live tracks on it.
 The picture disc and maxi-single both had the edited version of the title track.

 B-sides

-The 7" picture disc had "Blood On The Worlds Hands" live; cd 1 had "Blood On The Worlds Hands" also and "Afraid to Shoot Strangers" video; cd 2 had "The Aftermath" live and "Man on the Edge" video; the maxi-single had both live b-sides but only "Afraid to Shoot Strangers" video for some reason.
+The 7-inch picture disc had "Blood On The Worlds Hands" live; CD 1 had "Blood On The Worlds Hands" also and "Afraid to Shoot Strangers" video; CD 2 had "The Aftermath" live and "Man on the Edge" video; the maxi-single had both live B-sides but only "Afraid to Shoot Strangers" video.